SilverDontAsk/holbertonschool-printf/README.md

 ![image](https://github.com/SilverDontAsk/holbertonschool-printf/assets/147434626/f7db1af7-272c-4b51-94cb-705b99995830)

-output of this with our printf would be...
+the output of this with our printf would be...

 ![image](https://github.com/SilverDontAsk/holbertonschool-printf/assets/147434626/46e87a12-31df-4711-8b62-3dbef5f38c2b)